Lora's Latest Post

 Figure 2.
 Shift in Innovators

 So, how is it that answers at scale and relevancy are now available, and companies have become less innovative in using new technologies?
+It often comes down to the fact that companies assume historic practices are best practices, and they have never questioned the current state defined by technologies from four decades ago.

 If you are a business user, look around your organization for the Dr. Nos.
 You will know them when they embrace historic practices as best practices, or when they spout hype-based word salad from their tongues.
-They are usually the members of the team who get excited about the use of agentics in spreadsheets or are quick to buy based on the Gartner Magic Quadrant.
+They are usually the members of the team who get excited about the use of agents in spreadsheets or are quick to buy based on the Gartner Magic Quadrant.

 The Path Forward